sweet-share/test_task/README.md

 1. Image scraping.

   Scraping is carried out by test_scraper.py.
 I have maneged to scrape 114 items to "download" folder, images were directly downloaded into two folders
   (with person and without person).
-The craper ignored pages without photos with persons (like this https://goo.su/KPZf) and successfully collected the right ones, so I'd consider this task done.
+The scraper ignored pages without photos with persons (like this https://goo.su/KPZf) and successfully collected the right ones, so I'd consider this task done.

   Unfortunately, there were three pages with confused order of images (e.g. https://goo.su/0k0AoYW), so the images with persons were downloaded to folder without persons, and vice versa.